doofster/virtual-hoover/README.md

 ## Pre-requisites

-Make sure you have NodeJS and NPM installed on your machine.
+Make sure you have Node.js and NPM installed on your machine.
 Because we are using new ES6 features, make sure your Node is up to date (e.g. v4.4.3).

 ## Setup